-When the rain is driving down and you’re sliding through mud to catch your horse who is wearing a drenched turnout rug, it’s easy to question why it was such a good idea to own a horse at all.
-But with our five tips for staying sane in the rain, miserable winter weather can be bearable.
+When the rain is driving down and you’re sliding through mud to catch your horse, who is wearing a drenched turnout rug, it’s easy to question why it was such a good idea to own a horse at all.
+But with our five tips for staying sane in the rain, miserable winter weather can be a little bit more bearable.

 A lot of hay is wasted in muddy fields, as it gets trampled.
-A Hay Hutch (www.hay-hutch.com) contains hay in a robust plastic feeder with apertures, designed to prevent hay wastage and damage to pasture.
+Purchasing a weatherproof hay feeder, hay ball (like this one on Viovet), or if your horses are not shod, a bale net (also on Viovet) will help to prevent hay wastage and damage to pasture.

 3. Check for rain scald

-If your horse is not rugged up, keep an eye on his skin to check he is not suffering from rain scald.
-If he is susceptible to the condition, prevent it by putting rugs on and ensuring there is a field shelter so that he can escape from the rain.
-Robert Ibbotson of Robinson Animal Healthcare recommends an antibacterial wash, such as Activ Wash, as an essential item in your winter first-aid kit (www.robinsonhealthcare.com).
-“It can be used to treat mud fever or rain scald, or prevent them when used regularly as a shampoo on horses that are prone,” he says.
+If your horse is not rugged up, keep an eye on their skin to check they are not suffering from rain scald.
+If they are susceptible to the condition, prevent it by using a suitable weight rug and ensuring there is a field shelter or natural shelter so that they can escape the rain.

 4. Make a plan for drying rugs